-If the care receiver's assets exceed the assets limit, the carer may still qualify for Carer Payment if the care receiver passes the income test and liquid asset test.
+If the care receiver's assets exceed the assets limit, the carer may still qualify for Carer Payment if the care receiver passes the income test and liquid asset test (\$6,000 for a single person and \$10,000 for those who are partnered).

-Note there are also income and assets tests applying to the carer (these are the same as for the age pension)
+Note: the carer must also meet the pension income and assets tests (these are the same as for the Age Pension).